hlashbrooke/WordPress-Plugin-Template/README.md

 See the [changelog](https://github.com/hlashbrooke/WordPress-Plugin-Template/blob/master/changelog.txt) for a complete list of changes as the template develops.

+## I've got an idea/fix for the template

+If you would like to contribute to this template then please fork it and send a pull request.
+I'll merge the request if it fits into the goals for the template and credit you in the [changelog](https://github.com/hlashbrooke/WordPress-Plugin-Template/blob/master/changelog.txt).

 ## This template is amazing!
 How can I ever repay you?

-There's no need to credit me in your code for this template, but if you would like to uy me some lunch that you can [donate here](http://www.hughlashbrooke.com/donate).
+There's no need to credit me in your code for this template, but if you would like to buy me some lunch that you can [donate here](http://www.hughlashbrooke.com/donate).